The Mission of African & African-American Studies at Elon

 The minor serves as an important supplement for those students who are studying international relations, sociology, anthropology, economics, business, foreign languages, literature, history and politics, among other disciplines.
 Combining African & African-American studies with a major in one of these areas contributes not only to the broadening of the horizon of the student, but provides a strong basis for pursuing graduate opportunities in such areas as communications, economics, international relations, sociology, anthropology, postcolonial literature, cultural studies, gender studies and area studies.

-Other students may find that a background in African & African-American studies is useful in seeking employment in public service and governmental agencies and in many international and nongovernmental organizations.
+A background in African & African-American studies is useful in seeking employment in public service and governmental agencies and in many international and nongovernmental organizations.

 Towards that end, the program aims: